 This surge is broadly in line with Internet usage: According to the UN, by the end of 2019, 51% of the world’s population or around 4 billion people, were using the internet.
 But the importance of data as a valuable commodity was taking root long before this.
 In 2006, Clive Humby made the now infamous statement that “data is the new oil”.
-Whilst this may or may not be a hyperbolic statement, the fact remains that data is the stuff of the internet and may well end up as the stuff of the individual’s nightmare.
+While this may or may not be a hyperbolic statement, the fact remains that data is the stuff of the internet and may well end up as the stuff of the individual’s nightmare.

 Google made the statement “don’t be evil” part of its company code of conduct (CoC) back in 2000, it still has the words as a closing statement in its last CoC.
 However, the company became a poster child for unethical data use.
-In 2012, a spoof video called the “GMail Man” made fun of the fact that Google Mail looked for keywords in emails that were then used to market ads at GMail users: Google, effectively, took ownership of personal communications to create marketing data.
+In 2012, a spoof video called the “GMail Man” made fun of the fact that Google Mail looked for keywords in emails that were then used to market ads at Gmail users: Google, effectively, took ownership of personal communications to create marketing data.

 However, this particular tool hadn’t learned how to differentiate different black faces because the training images were, in the main, white faces.
 The man was subsequently released, however, not before the trauma of arrest.

 There are copious examples of unethical tech running amok with our liberty.
-Too many to list here, but examples include those from recent years such as the Facebook-Cambridge Analytica scandal and TikTok’s record fine for putting the safety and privacy of children’s data at risk.
-Other examples such as biased AI algorithms are also copious.
+Too many to list here, but examples include those from recent years, such as the Facebook-Cambridge Analytica scandal and TikTok’s record fine for putting the safety and privacy of children’s data at risk.
+Other examples, such as biased AI algorithms, are also copious.

-In terms of business and tech ethics, an annual study of digital business carried out by MIT Sloan Management Review and Deloitte found only 35% of respondents said their organization’s leaders spend enough time on the impact of their digital initiatives on society.
+In terms of business and tech ethics, an annual study of digital business carried out by MIT Sloan Management Review, and Deloitte found only 35% of respondents said their organization’s leaders spend enough time on the impact of their digital initiatives on society.